mournival/raytracerchallenge-py/developer_notes/chapter4.md

 ```

 The (test) environment file had the largest change, as the custom type parsers was a rabbit's warren of paths.
-Finally
-got
-a settled at:
+Finally, settled at:

 ```python
 import math